-Settlement loan companies need to be fairly sure you will win your case and collect a hefty settlement to take the risk on loaning you money that will not be repaid unless you win.
+Settlement loan companies need to be fairly sure you will win your case and collect a hefty settlement to take the risk of loaning you money that will not be repaid unless you win.
 You may have trouble proving to these loan companies that you have such a good chance.

 A wide variety of cases can typically be funded through a settlement loan including:

-- Product liability cases where a defective product caused an injury or accident.
+- Product liability cases, where a defective product caused an injury or accident

-- Pharmaceutical drug case where a side effect significantly harmed the life of a person.
+- Pharmaceutical drug case, where a side effect significantly harmed the life of a person

-- Personal injury cases, which could include everything from slip and fall injuries to tractor-trailer accidents.
+- Personal injury cases, which could include everything from slip and fall injuries to tractor-trailer accidents

-- Medical device cases involving devices that caused an accident or illness.
+- Medical device cases involving devices that caused an accident or illness

-- Labor law, where violations caused unfair injury, accident or treatment of employees.
+- Labor law, where violations caused unfair injury, accident or treatment of employees

-- Employment law cases, which may involve discrimination.
+- Employment law cases, which may involve discrimination

-- Commercial litigation cases, which resulted in personal injury.
+- Commercial litigation cases, which resulted in personal injury

-- Auto accidents, which may cause damage as well as injury and inability to work.
+- Auto accidents, which may cause damage as well as injury and inability to work

-- Whistleblower, qui tam or false claims acts, which can involve the reputation of others.
+- Whistleblower, qui tam, or false claims acts, which can involve the reputation of others

 How to Evaluate Loan Companies

+The legal funding industry is largely unregulated, which means you’ll need to do some legwork to find a reputable legal funding company.
 Finding the right legal loan company is of the utmost importance as it could save you a lot of money and hassle in the long run.
 Here are some ideas:

-Ask your attorney.
 If you have a trusted legal counsel, ask them which local companies are most reputable in this area.
 The office has probably had a great deal of experience in dealing with many different loan organizations and can steer you in the right direction.

 If compound interest is charged, find out how often it is compounded.
-The more frequently compounding happens, the more interest you will pay.
+The more frequently that compounding happens, the more interest you will pay.
 Once you get into the details, be sure your attorney reviews your package and helps you select the best loan for your situation.

 Be sure you get information in writing that states that your final payback will not exceed the final settlement amount, and that you will owe nothing if you happen to lose your case.

-Evaluate the length of your case.
 The longer your case drags on in court, the more likely you will need financial assistance.
 However, the longer the time, the more interest accumulates as well.
 Talk with your attorney about how long it will take to actually get a settlement check and make smart decisions from there.